Author and Illustrator, JD Holiday's Blog:

-He was ahead of me in the stairwell, and half way down he stopped and turned to look at me.
+He was ahead of me in the stairwell, and halfway down he stopped and turned to look at me.

 "Where you out with Leslie last night?"
-He said, though he used Leslie's last name too.
+He said though he used Leslie's last name too.

-I was glad we weren’t moving down the stairs because I was sure I would have stumbled and falled down them just then.
+I was glad we weren’t moving down the stairs because I was sure I would have stumbled and fall down them just then.
 And I didn’t know if I gasped out loud at the question though I thought my mouth opened and some sound came out.
 How did he know I was with Leslie last night?
 My knees quivered in fear and my nose began to run.
 I had to wipe it with my hand.

 I was always willing to do whatever a friend wants to do for the most part.
 I wasn’t looking to get in trouble.
 I never liked it when my parents were disappointed but when Leslie said we were going to kiss boys that was exciting to me.
 I had never kissed a boy before.
 I needed the experience.